 Put away what you took out

 Listen, I said this wasn’t an impressive list.
 Most of our day to day messes are a result of not putting things where they go when we’re done with them!
 Throw away your trash, don’t just leave it.
 Put your dishes away, don’t just leave your plate in the living room.
 Pick up that throw blanket you’re done cuddling under.
 Put your contact solution back in the cabinet.
-Very little will take any time but the added up mess will lose you your sanity.
+These chores don’t take any time but the added up mess will test your sanity.

 Make a routine